mikemcbride/dotfiles/README.md

 - Pixelmator Pro (App Store)
 - Bartender (website)
 - Battery Indicator (App Store)
-- Any fonts you want installed (grab Fonts folder from iCloud)
+- Any fonts you want installed (grab Fonts folder from iCloud), also consider using Homebrew for fonts

 ### Theme